ericPantarotto/react_completeGuide/_notes/notes.md

 *in this specific case, we don't enter the infinite loop because this component disappears.*

 to simulate an infinite loop in **<span style='color: #a8c62c'> App.jsx**, `handleRemovePlace` function , if you comment out `setModalIsOpen(false);`, you would end with an infinite loop until you close the modal.

+### UseCallback Hook

+**<span style='color: #875c5c'>IMPORTANT:** *React* offers a hook which you can use to make sure that this function is not recreated all the time

+`useCallback` also does something else.
+It returns a value, specifically, it returns that function which you wrapped, but now such that it's not recreated whenever this surrounding component function is executed again.

+React stores it internally in memory and reuses that stored function whenever the component function executes again

+**<span style='color: #495fcb'> Note:** that's why you should useCallback when passing functions as dependencies to useEffect.

+`useCallback` actually also takes a dependency array, and this dependency array indeed works exactly as the dependency array of `useEffect`.

+you should add any prop or state values that are used inside of this wrapped function.
+None needs to be added because they don't trigger this component to be rendered again. **it's prop or state values that should be added here, any other values depend on state values (e.g. context values, other functions)**

+*React* will now only recreate this function here with useCallback if your dependencies changed.
+But if you have an empty array of dependencies, there is nothing that could change and therefore, this function isn't recreated.

 <!---
 [comment]: it works with text, you can rename it how you want